Everest base camp trek

 Question: What is ebc trek?
-Is ebc is similar to Everest base camp trekking?
+Is ebc is similar to base camp trek?
 Kalapatthar Trekking?

-Answer: Everest base camp trek is called ebc treks.
+Answer: Everest base camp trek is equally calls ebc treks.
 And kalapatthar trek is also same trekking.

 Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.